Alvaro-RoelBellot/PhDThesisDataAndCode/README.md

+# Database and R code for the paper for the analyses described in the doctoral thesis: "To plant or not to plant: Drivers of Native Woodland Creation in the United Kingdom."

-This repository contains the databases and code needed to replicate the analysis described in the doctoral thesis: To plant or not to plant: Drivers of Native Woodland Creation in the United Kingdom.
+This repository contains the databases and code needed to replicate the analyses described in the doctoral thesis: To plant or not to plant: Drivers of Native Woodland Creation in the United Kingdom.

 The files are: